J-Egeberg/BallBoiV5/README.md

 ![alt text](https://github.com/J-Egeberg/BallBoiV5/blob/master/Menu.png)

 Each fragment is placed in its own class so each fragment can have the methods and functions that the fragment requires to work as intended.
-For instance the fragment below
+For instance the fragment below is the login fragment and right now it contains a method that when you click the login button it render the fragment Menu which has its own layout file.

 ![alt text](https://github.com/J-Egeberg/BallBoiV5/blob/master/Fragment.png)